 The Ins and Outs of Remote Worker Pay

 There are many factors that determine how much a company is willing to pay a remote worker.
 There are the usual determinants of industry, experience, skills, pay clout and reputation.
 A less appreciated pay driver in the remote work community is location.
 And not just between countries but between cities in the same country.
 A web designer in San Francisco will attract a higher salary than a counterpart in say Miami, even though they perform the same job and deliver the same quality.
 Not fair, right?
 Isn’t remote work supposed to be about flexibility and smashing down barriers?
 Yes and no. It’s just economics.
 For example, the cost of living varies from city to city and country to country.

 And companies aren’t stupid.
 They do their research.
 They know all about the local pay rates or national minimum wages when contracting an international remote employee.
 So if you’re a remote work developer in Poland delivering work to a UK-based company, don’t expect to be paid the same amount of sterling as a British developer (in most of the cases!).
 But it works both ways.
 Companies love nothing more than engaging localised content to match their brand or target market.

-👁️👁️👁️ Look inside the Remote-how Academy.
-Watch Free Video Lesson: Productivity Tips.
-How to be a successful and productive remote worker?
+👁️👁️👁️ Look inside the Accelerator.
+Watch Free Video Lesson: How to spot and emphasize critical skills while looking for remote jobs.

 A Dubai-based company looking to penetrate the East Coast market in the US, for example, might seek out a New York content creator to power their product or service campaign with an authentic, local voice or aesthetic.
 And guess what, that local copywriter or videographer will be able to demand the big bucks.